Tips and Tricks from Experienced Cooks

-- Bethany Tapp is the blogger behind Adventures in Partaking.
+- Bethany Tapp is the former blogger behind Adventures in Partaking.
 She follows the AIP to manage spondylarthritis, uveitis and endometriosis.
 Bethany’s symptoms also started in her teens.
 She experienced chronic lower back pain and excruciating pain with her menstrual cycle.
 She also took high doses of NSAIDs to manage the pain.
 Doctors told her it was all in her head, that she was just experiencing growing pains.
 The pain continued into her 20’s, with some months being worse than others.
 At age 33, she had surgery for an ovarian cyst and they found endometriosis.
 That was her first diagnosis.
 She was put on medication but had a negative reaction, so she searched for a dietary solution.
 She gave up gluten, dairy, soy, sugar and meat, and her endometriosis symptoms disappeared completely.
 However, her energy levels plummeted, her back pain returned, and she developed a new symptom – excruciating eye pain.
 An ophthalmologist diagnosed her with uveitis and referred her to a rheumatologist, who eventually diagnosed her with spondylarthritis.
 This is similar to AS, but without the spinal fusion.
 When the rheumatologist recommended immunosuppressants, Bethany started the AIP instead.
 This meant adding meat back into her diet and removing all grains.
 She responded so well to the diet that she was able to go off her painkillers and avoid immunosuppressants altogether.
 She has also found two other things essential to her wellness: getting 8-9 hours of sleep each night, and exercising in a way that feels good to her body.

 - Batch Cooking (26:53)